 Common requirements for qualify for a loan include:

-- Must be at least 18 years old (19 in some provinces)
+• Must be at least 18 years old in Ontario (19 in some other provinces)

 Many lenders also require that they can access your bank account with their instant bank verification (IBV) option.
-This is required for identity verification, along with being necessary to work with their loan process.
+This is required for identity verification, verifying income, and often necessary to work with the loan process of many lenders.

 Alternative Income Source to Qualify for Loans